agude/agude.github.io/files/alt-resumes/luck-resume.md

   dates="2005-2009"
 %}

-- My friend's aunt worked at Lawrence Berkeley Labs as en executive assistant.
+- My friend's aunt worked at Lawrence Berkeley Labs as an executive assistant.
   My resume got passed to her (I don't even recall how exactly) where it eventually found its way to the [Supernova Cosmology Project][scp] under Nobel prize winner [Saul Perlmutter][saul].
 Saul's post doc, Nao Suzuki,